Sharion2023/coders-rise/README.md

 Clone the repository:
 git clone https://github.com/JayWhiteBuffalo/coders-rise.git

-Navigate to the project directory: cd coders-rise
+Navigate to the project directory: cd coders-rise/frontend

-Install dependencies:
+Install dependencies: npm install

+Open in VSCode: code .

-npm install
+Run frontend: npm start

-Set up the MySQL database:
-Create a MySQL database.
+Set up the MySQL database: Create a MySQL database.
 Configure the database connection in backend/platform/src/main/resources/application.properties

-Run the backend application ("PlatformApplication") in IntelliJ

-Start the frontend application by running the following command in terminal: npm start

-Access the application in your web browser at http://localhost:8081
+Run the backend application in IntelliJ: coders-rise/backend Access the application in your web browser at http://localhost:8081